 Shared utility agreement

 If multiple tenants share the same utilities in Alaska, the lease agreement must specify how they are shared and how the bill is calculated.
-This will give the future tenants an idea of the amount they will need to pay each month.
+This will give future tenants an idea of the amount they will need to pay each month.

 Bed bug disclosure

 If a rental property has a known history of bed bug infestations, the landlord should provide helpful information to the tenant about practical proceedings.
-This disclosure will inform the tenant that they are responsible for notifying the landlord of any infestations and, afterward, comply with any prevention measures the landlord is obligated to undergo.
+This disclosure will inform the tenant that they are responsible for notifying the landlord of any infestations and, afterward, complying with any prevention measures the landlord is obligated to undergo.

 Asbestos disclosure

 Landlords must include an asbestos disclosure if their property was built before 1981.
 As this harmful material was previously used in construction, they should notify their tenants of proper ways to avoid any chance of causing asbestos damage.
-For example, activities such as sanding, pounding, or any changes to the walls may disturb the fibers in asbestos and potentially cause lung damage.
-For this reason, the tenants must inform the landlord if they intend to engage in any of these activities or if they find any damage to the ceilings or walls.

 Mold disclosure